|

 enjoys the company of others, so wait until they are really fighting

-Seedlings will germinate in three
+Seedlings will germinate in two

 to ten days, but can and have germinated in as little as twenty